Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 TV50717-BE-10179

 A Phase 1 clinical study called TV50717-BE-10179 evaluated the safety and pharmacological properties of Austedo XR (24 mg taken once daily) against Austedo (12 mg taken twice daily) in 262 healthy adults.
-Participants received each therapy for seven days in a fed state.
+Participants received each therapy, after a meal, for seven days.

-Results showed that Austedo XR delivers an equal amount of the active medication as the original formulation and has comparable pharmacokinetics — the movement into, through, and out of the body.
+Austedo XR was shown to deliver an equal amount of the active medication compared with the original formulation, and to have comparable pharmacokinetics, which is a treatment’s movement into, through, and out of the body.

 Similar to Austedo, the extended-release formulation reached maximum blood concentration within about three hours, but these values were sustained for several hours, allowing for the 24-hour interval between doses.